 Why is window replacement so expensive?
-We hear this a lot from customers who are surprised at the quotes they receive from any exterior contractor who pays them a visit.
+We hear this a lot from customers who are surprised at the quotes they receive from any exterior contractor who visits them.
 Getting new windows is an investment, but it’s worth the money you invest.
 New windows have many benefits for homeowners, including:

 Window replacement is worth the investment, but what makes it such a substantial investment to begin with?
 These are the reasons why windows have become more expensive over the years.